How to Connect to a VPS Step by Step Guide

 SSH (Secure Shell) is a protocol for secure access and management of devices over an insecure network.
 It aimed to be a safe alternative to older protocols like Telnet.
 Those sent data in plaintext and had severe security flaws.

-SSH encrypts the data sent between client and server, preventing eavesdropping and man-in-the-middle attacks.
-It also encrypts all traffic, preventing snooping on sensitive information, like passwords, over the network.
-Public key cryptography verifies the identities of both parties, making the connection more secure.
-For more details, Read How to use SSH to Connect to a Server.
+SSH ensures that the message between client and server is encrypted to make eavesdropping as well as man-in-the-middle attacks impossible.
+It also has encryption of all the traffic, it will never be able to snoop sensitive information abroad such as passwords.
+Public key cryptography identifies both parties, and their connection is more secure.
+To get more information, Read How to use SSH to Connect to a Server.

 Steps to Connect via SSH: